leknesh/Sludd/README.md

 4. Build and run the app on an Android device or emulator.

+### Troubleshooting
+Make sure your API key has the `Maps SDK for Android` enabled.
+In case of issues with the API key setup, a version of the app without search functionality is available in the branch `Sludd_103_forecast`.

 ## Usage

 1. Grant location permissions when prompted.